 - Oversteering.
 Some crashes happened when a driver oversteered so much that the vehicle flipped over, while in other cases, steering was not adequate to keep the truck in its proper lane.
 Lastly, some accidents happened when the driver overcorrected while driving, resulting in oversteering in an attempt to stay on the road.

 These risk factors are generally split into two categories: unsafe behavior or conditions that are identified as being directly linked to a crash and latent factors that statistical data show raise the likelihood of an accident.

-In the U.S. Department of Transportation’s Large Truck and Bus Crash Facts 2016 report, a majority of accidents were caused by “speeding of any kind.”
-Driver distraction or a failure to pay attention was the second leading reason these accidents took place, while impairment—either by fatigue, alcohol, or some type of illness—was another key factor in accidents involving larger vehicles and passenger cars.
+In the U.S. Department of Transportation’s Large Truck and Bus Crash Facts report, a majority of accidents were caused by “speeding of any kind.”
+Driver distraction or failure to pay attention was the second leading reason these accidents took place, while impairment—either by fatigue, alcohol, or some type of illness—was another key factor in accidents involving larger vehicles and passenger cars.
 Slack Davis Sanger’s team of high-caliber truck wreck attorneys have the resources to conduct extensive research into the chain of events leading up to the accident, including any possible errors made by the driver prior to the incident.

 The Role of Driver Fatigue

 Research conducted by the Insurance Institute for Highway Safety (IIHS) indicates that drivers on the road for more than eight hours are twice as likely to be involved in an accident.
 Long hours behind the wheel lead to fatigue, a disrupted sleep/wake cycle, and sleep deprivation, all of which can increase the likelihood of a crash.